 Aside from the action-packed scenes, audiences practically swooned over the on-screen chemistry between Kirsten Dunst and Tobey Maguire.
 And one scene surely attracted more attention than others: after rescuing Mary Jane Watson from a group of ne’erdowells, Spider-Man earns himself an iconic upside-down kiss in the rain.
 It’s so memorable, in fact, that the scene lands itself near the top of every list of Hollywood’s best kisses.

-Spider-Man’s success was indisputable.
+According to Movie Reviews, Spider-Man’s success was indisputable.
 As such, the studio completed two sequels, Spider-Man 2 (2004) and Spider-Man 3 (2007), each a success in their own right.
 Moreover, the franchise reignited the Marvel superhero genre which eventually led to the powerhouse Marvel film series associated with The Avengers.
 And while we have had newer movies starring the webslinger, many, including the star herself, believe Spider-Man 1 through 3 to be the best.

 Some other works on Kirsten Dunst’s length resume include: The Bonfire of the Vanities (1990), Jumanji (1995), ER (1996-1997), Wag the Dog (1997), The Virgin Suicides (1999), Drop Dead Gorgeous (1999), Crazy/Beautiful (2001), Mona Lisa Smile (2003), Elizabethtown (2005), Anchorman 2: The Legend Continues (2013), Fargo (2015), and Hidden Figures (2016).